PeymanShobeiri/Ant-Colony-optimization/README.md

 > It is the same as the 0-1 knapsack problem, but here you can choose 1, 2, 3, … of the same object.

+*   **Quadratic assignment problem**

+> There are a set of n facilities and a set of n locations.
+For each pair of locations, a distance is specified and for each pair of facilities a weight or flow is specified.
+The problem is to assign all facilities to different locations with the goal of minimizing the sum of the distances multiplied by the corresponding flows.
 ---

 ### In each file you find :